Address book

 https://example.com/c/[cid]— a webpage address for a conference with ID[cid](you may have received such a link in invitation emails).\c\[cid]@example.com#vcs— a conference address, including a conference on a different serverexample.com.\c\[cid]@example.com— a conference address, including a conference on a different serverexample.com.\c\[cid]— a conference address on your server (so, the server name is not specified).

-# Viewing and editing user profiles
+Viewing and editing user information

 The following options are available in the user profile: